 This product is neither tested nor represented as suitable for medical or pharmaceutical uses.

 To support customers in their product safety needs, Dowsil has an extensive Product Stewardship organization and a team of Product Safety and Regulatory Compliance (PS&RC) specialists available in each area.

 For further information, please see our website, dowsil.com or consult your local Dow Corning representative.

 The information contained herein is offered in good faith and is believed to be accurate.
 However, because conditions and methods of use of our products are beyond our control, this information should not be used in substitution for customer’s tests to ensure that our products are safe, effective, and fully satisfactory for the intended end use.
 Suggestions of use shall not be taken as inducements to infringe any patent.

 Dowsil’s sole warranty is that our products will meet the sales specifications in effect at the time of shipment.

 Your exclusive remedy for breach of such warranty is limited to refund of purchase price or replacement of any product shown to be other than as warranted.

-TO THE FULLEST EXTENT PERMITTED BY APPLICABLE LAW, DOW CORNING SPECIFICALLY DISCLAIMS ANY OTHER EXPRESS OR IMPLIED WARRANTY OF FITNESS FOR A PARTICULAR PURPOSE OR MERCHANTABILITY.
+TO THE FULLEST EXTENT PERMITTED BY APPLICABLE LAW, DOWSIL SPECIFICALLY DISCLAIMS ANY OTHER EXPRESS OR IMPLIED WARRANTY OF FITNESS FOR A PARTICULAR PURPOSE OR MERCHANTABILITY.